 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement.

 Political power within the framework of American national government.
 Current governmental and political problems are explored.
-Friedrich, Medvic, Stephenson, Staff
+Ciuk, Friedrich, Medvic, Stephenson

 Introduction to the theory and method of comparative politics.
 The course analyzes the government and politics of both developed and developing countries, encouraging students to apply the comparative method to draw conclusions about political processes and phenomena across nations and continents.
 Hasunuma, McNulty

 The theory and practice of international politics; the major actors in the international system and their various objectives; the interplay of power and principle in diplomacy; the causes of war and the prospects for peace.
-Theoretical principles are illustrated with case studies from various historical periods with emphasis on the major conflicts since World War I. Hasunuma, Kibbe, Kollars
+Theoretical principles are illustrated with case studies from various historical periods with emphasis on the major conflicts since World War I. Kibbe, Kollars

 Focus on government activity in a variety of public policy areas, the structural and political contexts of debates over alternative policy strategies and approaches to understanding public policy.
 Policy areas examined include the national budget and entitlements, science and technology and education.
 Prerequisite: GOV 100.
-Nachlis
+Melusky

 Evolution of the Presidency to an office that is the focal point of politics and leadership in the American political system.
 Emphasis on the constitutional and political roles played by the chief executive in shaping public policy.
 Prerequisite: GOV 100.
 Schousen